ARA Santa Fe (S-21): Falklands War

 In 1982, the ship's commander was Captain Horacio Bicain.
 In March 1982, Santa Fe participated in an exercise called Cimarron, together with the Uruguayan Navy.
 Her sister ship, Santiago del Estero, was no longer in operation.
 She took part in the Falklands War (2 April–14 June 1982) alongside San Luis, a German Type 209, which was the other operational Argentine submarine.

 Santa Fe supported the landings on 2 April as part of Operation Rosario, transporting divers from the Agrupacion de Buzos Tacticos to Playa Roja - Yorke Bay - and marking the beach for the main amphibious force, completing this objective at 3am; the main assault at Playa Roja began at 6.30am.
 As part of Operation Rosario, the ARA Santa Fe divers also seized the lighthouse at Cape Pembroke.
 Once the mission was complete, the submarine returned to Argentina, arriving on 7 April.

 On 12 April, Santa Fe was ordered to ferry a party of Argentine marines and supplies to Grytviken, in South Georgia.
-The island of South Georgia is situated 784 NM southeast of Falklands, 1.300 NM east of South America, 2.600 NM west of Africa and 720 NM north of Antartica.
+The island of South Georgia is situated 784 NM southeast of Falklands, 1,300 NM east of South America, 2,600 NM west of Africa and 720 NM north of Antarctica.
 Santa Fe departed from Mar del Plata in the early hours of 16 April, being armed with WWII-vintage Mk 14 and Cold War Mk 37 torpedoes, and also carrying supplies for the Argentine garrison that had been in the island since 3 April.
 On 24 April, the submarine reached the island and began unloading supplies.
 Members of the Argentine garrison had salvaged a crippled BAS launch, which was used to unload the cargo.
 Among other supplies were Bantam anti-tank missiles and a recoilless rifle; heavy equipment that had to be maneuvered through the hatch by hand, and then to the small boat, which carried out three trips ferrying troops and supplies.
-This part of the mission ended at 5.44am on 25 April, and then Santa Fe quickly departed, trying to reach ocean depth deep enough to safely submerge.
+This part of the mission ended at 5:44am on 25 April, and then Santa Fe quickly departed, trying to reach ocean depth deep enough to safely submerge.